 Students, in consultation with advisors, develop a plan of coursework and research.
-Students are required to take a minimum of 20 credits of coursework.
-12 credits can come from "research (900-level)" courses.
-MA students in EBE are required to take BI 671 in their first year and BI 579/580 throughout their time at Boston University.
-They should enroll officially in BI 579/580 in the year that they give an oral presentation (likely in their second year).
+Students are required to take a minimum of 32 credits.
+For those doing a research master's, 12 credits can come from "research" (BI 595) courses.
+For those doing a scholarly paper, 4 credits can come from "Readings in Biology (BI 701/702)" courses.
+It is recommended that MS students in the Research Track in EBE take BI 671 in their first year but is not required.
+MS students in EBE are required to attend BI 579/580 throughout their time at Boston University and are encouraged to register for at least one semester during their first year.